wanglab-neuro/HighChannelCount-Ephys-Pipeline/docs/source/index.rst

    parameters
    deployments
    customization
+   troubleshooting
    releases

 Overview
 --------

-The AIND Ephys Pipeline is built on Nextflow and integrates multiple tools for electrophysiology data processing, from preprocessing through spike sorting to visualization and NWB export.
+The AIND Ephys Pipeline is built on ``Nextflow`` and integrates multiple tools for electrophysiology data processing, from preprocessing through spike sorting to visualization and NWB export.

 Quick Links